 Your intellectual property (ideas, concepts, processes and procedures) must be protected.
 They are what give you and your product a competitive advantage at this stage.
 Thus, it is important to do the following:

 - Be sure to sign a Non-Disclosure Agreement with your CM to provide legal protection if action is necessary.

 - Confirm the CM has Non-Disclosure and Assignment Agreements in place with employees to provide protection throughout the entire the company.

 - Verify that any overseas facilities and additional partnerships follow strict legal policies and confidentiality agreements.

 Having engineering and product development teams within your CM will be beneficial down the road.
 Any minor tweaks, revisions or other troubleshooting will depend on the team solving the issue.
 Having on-hand expertise reduces cost and time, especially if the CM you choose doesn’t nickel-and-dime you for every little change.

-Even if you have a product fully prototyped or have final engineering files and material specifications, almost always a design/manufacturing engineer and material engineer will need to get involved to make sure the design and materials will be able to transition smoothly into production.
-In addition, if you are looking to develop related or new products, having one place you can go for design will save a lot of time, money and headaches.
+Even if you have a product fully prototyped or have final engineering files and material specifications, almost always a design / manufacturing engineer and material engineer will need to get involved to make sure the project transitions smoothly into production.
+In addition, if you are looking to develop related or new products, having one supplier you can go to for product development will save a lot of time, money and headaches.